rgrzhang/RogerZhang/README.md

 - in a more elaborate version of the model, with vital dynamics, you could look at the depth of troughs between recurrent epidemics as function of `delta`.
 The deeper those troughs, the higher probability of eradication.
 - if you recast the model as a stochastic process (using the Gillespie algorithm, or adaptive tau) then you can actually calculate the distribution of time to extinction.
 - it would be useful to keep track, not just of `Q` but the number infected by contact vs the number infected intentionally.
 For that you need to have another equation, say `dQdelta/dt = - delta*S`
+- another approach would be to intentionally infect only newborns, so the outflow from the dS/dt equation due to intentional infection would be -nu p where p is the proportion intentionally infected.
+These individuals go into I rather than R (where they go in the normal SIR model).
+That's actually a nice model to compare.
+It directly addresses the question "What if we intentionally infect people when we don't yet have a vaccine?"

 ## 16 Feb 2018